 Many expats moving to Egypt do so for work, with Cairo being the country's most popular city for expats.
 Some of the companies or schools that host expats will supply accommodation in Egypt or provide an allowance as part of the agreed salary.
 This is something to consider negotiating into a contract if it is not already included.

-We recommend that those without assistance from their employer in finding accommodation hire a real estate agent to navigate the language barrier and the local property market in order to find the perfect home in Egypt.
+Those without assistance from their employer in finding accommodation should consider hiring a real-estate agent to navigate the language barrier and the local property market in order to find the perfect home in Egypt.
 Alternatively, one could go it alone.
 Make sure to being someone along to translate if need be.

 Types of accommodation in Egypt